Will The Apple Watch Eventually Kill The Smartphone Industry?

 Thanks to the Apple Watch and similar devices, the smartphone may no longer be relevant.
 At least that’s what some experts want you to believe.

 Mark Rogowski from Forbes recently wrote an article titled, “Apple’s Next Big Thing Is Small, Wearable, And Could Kill The iPhone.”
-He notes that even though the Watch hasn’t taken off as rapidly as other Apple products, it provides the basis for freedom from the iPhone by providing a cellular radio that allows you to make or receive phone calls as well as stream music from the cloud.
+He noted that even though the Watch hasn’t taken off as rapidly as other Apple products, it provides the basis for freedom from the iPhone by providing a cellular radio that allows you to make or receive phone calls as well as stream music from the cloud.

-Matt Weinberger of Business Insider says the smartphone is eventually going to die, and the Apple Watch could be collateral damage.
-He notes, like others, the Watch makes it much easier to passively check the weather, messages, and other things.
+Matt Weinberger of Business Insider said the smartphone is eventually going to die, and the Apple Watch could be collateral damage.
+He noted, like others, the Watch makes it much easier to passively check the weather, messages, and other things.
 However, Weinberger also believes that the Watch is only the first step in cancelling the smartphone, and that eventually, augmented reality glasses will be our new communication device.

 The Apple Watch Series 3 itself has earned some great reviews.
-Tech Radar gives the device four-and-a-half stars.
+Tech Radar gave the device four-and-a-half stars.

 “There’s a lot to love on this watch, even if a lot of those things are the same things we enjoyed on previous devices.”